ncaanext/NCAA06Next/README.md

 https://github.com/h4wduk3n/NCAA06Next/releases/tag/V8

-If you run into problems first check the wiki on githhb, then the issues list.
+If you run into problems first check the wiki on github, then the issues list.
 You can then try to get help on discord or file an issue on github.

 ### Discord